swaroopch/byte-of-python/15-exceptions.md

 Suppose you are reading a file in your program.
 How do you ensure that the file object is closed properly whether or not an exception was raised?
 This can be done using the `finally` block.
-Note that you can use an `except` clause along with a `finally` block for the same corresponding `try` block.
-You will have to embed one within another if you want to use both.

-Save as `finally.py`:
+Save this program as `finally.py`:

 ~~~python
 import time